Topological Spatial Graph Coarsening: Conclusion and further developments

 \section{Conclusion and further developments}

 We propose a new method for coarsening graphs with spatial coordinated associated to the nodes.
-The methods aims at preserving the topological properties of the graph.
-To capture the topological property of the spatial graph we adapt standard persistence diagram.
-We tested the method on few simulated data and one real world dataset of fungi.
+The methods aims at preserving the topological properties of the graph, captured by adapting standard persistence diagram.
+We prove the novel coarsening method is equivariant with respect to the action of the symmetric group.
+We tested the method on few simulated data and two real world datasets: a road network and a set of fungal mycelia.
 To grasp the trade off between retaining salient information and simplifying the graphs we perform a classification task on the fungi dataset.
 While the coarsening procedure significantly reduced the graph sizes, we observe only a small decrease in the accuracy, indicating that our coarsening approach has been able to preserve the key topological information used for the classification task.

 There are several further development available.
 Firstly, the optimization procedure on the $\theta$ can be refined by for example using a smart discretization procedure (e.g. domain adaptation task).
 It might be worth exploring more some parts of the edge lengths distribution, while others (\eg, corresponding to drastic graph reductions) should be investigated less thoroughly.
-Along with spatial graphs, shape graphs have also been defined as similar data object accounting for shape along the edges (for example the shape of a vein) \cite{bal2024statistical}.
+Along with spatial graphs, shape graphs have also been defined as similar data object accounting for shape along the edges (for example the shape of a vein) \citep{bal2024statistical}.
 An adaptation to such data could be defined by accounting the edge shape into both the PD estimation and the coarsening procedure.

 A final yet relevant further development is to define an inverse procedure for which we identify the edges that should be collapsed in order to preserve certain topological features.
 Such procedure relies on the open question of how to inverse the diagram and identify graph elements that are associated to some points in the persistent diagram.